 Tack the waistband at the same height as the buttonholes.

 9 Secure the drawstring in preparation for attaching the waistband to the leggings

 Thread the drawstring through the buttonholes, tie a knot and also pin it in place at a couple of spots.
 This will prevent it from getting caught in the seam when you are attaching the waistband to the leggings.

 It wasn’t too hard, was it?
 And even if your first set of buttonholes on a super stretchy knit fabric didn’t turn out perfect, don’t fret since the drawstring hides any irregularities.

 For a more discreet look when worn, pick a thinner string than I did.
 Using a darker fabric will also make the contour of the string much less prominent.
 Another way to hide it is to add underlining the front waistband, I recommend using stretch mesh or power net for this purpose.

-Hope you enjoyed this tutorial!
+Hope you enjoyed this tutorial on sewing drawstrings on leggings!
 Stay tuned for more tutorials related to sewing the Aila leggings and fun ways to customise them.